TEAM DIRECTORY BY BUSINESS UNIT

 Ms. Stephanie Mills is a Project Engineer responsible for pressure vessel and fire testing within the Advanced Transportation department at Powertech Labs.
 Her main focus is to perform specialized high pressure hydraulic testing of equipment, and to creatively design new and custom types of test equipment for this purpose.
 Stephanie’s responsibilities include cylinder testing for use in CNG and H2 applications (Types I to IV), testing to industry standards, data acquisition systems and project management.

 Stephanie has a background in Chemical Engineering and is a registered Professional Engineer with the Association of Engineers and Geoscientists of British Columbia.

-Ms. Leanne Sharpe is a Project Engineer for the Hydrogen Stations team within the Advanced Transportation sector at Powertech Labs.
+Ms. Leanne Sharpe is a Project Engineer for the Hydrogen Infrastructure team within the Advanced Transportation sector at Powertech Labs.
 In this position, she plans, supervises, and implements a variety of major multidisciplinary projects for global utilities, OEMs, research and government organizations.
 Leanne has a background in Engineering Physics, Electrical/Controls Engineering and Mechanical Engineering, and has over 10 years’ experience as a project manager in alternative energy, forestry and oil & gas industries.
 She is a registered Professional Engineer with the Engineers and Geoscientists of British Columbia.

-Mr. Erik Klett is a Project / Design Engineer for the Hydrogen Stations team within the Advanced Transportation sector at Powertech Labs.
+Mr. Erik Klett is a Project / Design Engineer for the Hydrogen Infrastructure team within the Advanced Transportation sector at Powertech Labs.
 His areas of expertise consist of mechanical system design, and electrical and control system design.
 This includes control panel design, electrical distribution and electrical panel design, as well as development of Process and Instrumentation Diagrams, control narratives and cause and effect matrices.